Start your quote!

 What’s the Minimum Coverage for a Student?

-If you are a student and less than 30 years old, an optional health insurance plan called a “minimum coverage plan” – which usually offers lower premiums and mostly protects consumers from worst-case scenarios – may be purchased as an alternative.
+If you are a student and younger than 30 years old, an optional health insurance plan called a “minimum coverage plan” – which usually offers lower premiums and mostly protects consumers from worst-case scenarios – may be purchased as an alternative.
 Catastrophic plans obtained through Covered California essentially cover you for three doctor or urgent care visits as well as outpatient mental health/substance use visits that come with no out-of-pocket costs and free preventive benefits.
 However, all other services not covered by the plan will be billed at full price – but at the negotiated in-network price.
 Once the individual has spent the amount of $6,350, all in-network services will be covered at 100 percent.

 Can Students Get a Penalty for Not Having Health Insurance?